dustinpfister/blog_posts/_posts/express-end.md

 ## 4 - Conclusion

 So then the express end response method is one of several ways to end an http request from a client that is a good choice when no data needs to be sent to the client.
+There are a number of other options when it comes to ending a response though some of which might provide a wider range of flexibility.
+There is the res.send, res.sendFile, and res.redirect methods that come to mind when it comes to the various other options when working with express by itself.
+There is also using a layout engine of one kind or another and using the res.render method as a way to end a request.

-For more expressjs related content on this site be sure to check out the main post on [expressjs](/2018/06/12/express/).
+For more expressjs related content on this site be sure to check out the [main post on expressjs](/2018/06/12/express/) that will branch off into all kinds of other topics.